petrakip/html_assignment/README.md

 ## Description

-Sample e-learning static website using HTML5, CSS3 and JS.
+Sample e-learning static website using HTML5, CSS and JS.